 Shelley is an increasingly visible figure in fantastic film and television, with frequent appearances in the heritage cinema of the 1980s, children’s educational programming in the 1990s and 2000s, and new media texts of the 2010s.
 Each of these productions dramatises her role as the creator of Frankenstein and sf’s metaphorical mother.
 In practice, however, Shelley’s appearances in film and television are rarely flattering to the author herself, or empowering to female artists working in the genre today.
 This does not necessarily indicate that these texts are part of a postfeminist backlash; indeed, many claim explicitly feminist motives.
 However, while some feminists nominate Shelley as a ‘mother’ or great originary author in an attempt to create a space for female artists in the present, in popular practice ‘motherhood’ (or female authorship) is still not recognised as equal to ‘fatherhood’ (or male authorship).

-Crucially, the myth of the original author has its roots in the deeply gendered systems and terminologies of Romanticism, a movement at its height when Shelley published Frankenstein, but it is still deeply embedded in twentieth and twenty-first-century cultures of creativity.
+Crucially, the myth of the original author has its roots in the deeply gendered systems and terminologies of Romanticism, a movement at its height when Shelley published Frankenstein.
+Romanticism is still deeply embedded in twentieth and twenty-first-century cultures of creativity.
 After all, to mother a text still implies something quite different than to father one.
 The very use of this reproductive metaphor often directly hinders the establishment and acknowledgement of women in artistic fields, rather than making them more visible in a powerful and positive way.
 In Western cultures, motherhood continues primarily to suggest nurturing, collaboration and self-sacrifice, and is inevitably positioned as somehow lesser than the foundational, authoritative model of fatherhood.
 This is reflected in artistic creation as well, in which the Romantic naturalisation of authorship as an inborn gift serves to create a socio-political distinction ‘between creative (“productive”) and pseudo-creative (“reproductive”) imagination’ (Battersby 100).
 For the Romantics,

 a great man struggled to produce, driven even harder by unconscious forces within him.
 Creation involved suffering, pain and tears.
 Work (even sweat) was involved; but the outcome was not a soulless “mechanical” product.
 It was “natural” and “organic”, and was likened to the (previously despised) processes of being impregnated and giving birth.
 (73)